-All applicants for admission whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and submit a scored of 90 or better on the Internet-based test or the International English Language Testing System (IELTS) and submit a score of 7.0.
+All applicants for admission whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and submit a scored of 90 or better on the Internet-based test.
 Please contact the Office of Graduate Studies for additional information; the office's contact information is at right.

 Submit immigration forms

-Upon admission, WORLD: International Learning will assist students in obtaining a student visa.
+Upon admission, WORLD: The David and Leighan Rinker Center for International Learning will assist students in obtaining a student visa.
 To issue the U.S. Immigration Form I-20 "Certificate of Eligibility," the department must have on file acceptable documentation and evidence showing that the admitted student has funds to pay for the first year of study at Stetson University.
 The student should keep a copy of this financial documentation as he/she will need to present it at the U.S. Embassy or Consulate as part of the visa application procedure.
-Please contact the department at 386-822-8165 or email@example.com with questions regarding this step.
+Please contact the department at 386-822-8165 or firstname.lastname@example.org with questions regarding this step.

-Please send all necessary documentation to WORLD: International Learning at:
+Please send all necessary documentation to WORLD: The David and Leighan Rinker Center for International Learning at: